 Improve Your Sleep with Lactium and Magnesium

-Combine two natural sleep aids anxiety relief and a good night’s sleep.
+Combine two natural sleep allies for anxiety relief and a good night sleep

 MAGNESIUM TO EASE SLEEP DISORDERS

 Magnesium is an anxiolytic, anti-stress mineral and supports healthy cognitive function and mood.
 Deficiency is common.
 People who are chronically stressed or abuse alcohol are subject to deficiencies along with people with kidney disease and celiac disease.
 Magnesium is a natural sleep aid; it helps muscles relax and plays an important role in insulin sensitivity, calcium absorption, cardiovascular health, protein synthesis, bone health, and energy metabolism.
 Magnesium is gentle approach to reduce anxiety, insomnia, and muscle tension.
 Telltale signs of magnesium deficiency are body odor, muscle tension, and sleep disorders.

 Magnesium can be taken in 3 forms and combining them is an effective approach.
 Oral magnesium is generally dosed to bowel tolerance.
 Start by taking 150 mg before bed and increase the dose until stool consistency becomes loose then take a little less.
 Generally, 300 mg is sufficient at bedtime but this will differ among people.
 Magnesium in the form of epsom salt (magnesium sulfate) bath is a simple approach to relaxation for children and adults.
 Add a cup of epsom salts to warm bath water and soak for 20 minutes, keeping the water warm but not hot. about an hour before bed.
 Magnesium also comes in lotion form and can be applied to tense muscles before bed as well.
 Monitor magnesium intake levels if you have kidney disease.
 Magnesium should be taken separately from bisphosphonate medications.

 REDUCE ANXIETY WITH LACTIUM